Zelenskyy, atomic agency chief discuss nuclear plant fears | Headlines

 Zelenskyy, atomic agency chief discuss nuclear plant fears

-The UNs atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting Monday that the perilous situation at Europes largest nuclear plant isnt getting any better as relentless fighting in the area puts the facility at risk of a nuclear disaster.The Zaporizhzhia plant, which continues to power war-torn Ukraine, has lost several of its power transmission cables during Russias war, and on multiple occasions has had to switch to emergency diesel generators to power its essential cooling systems preventing a meltdown.International Atomic Energy Agency Director-General Rafael Grossi plans to visit the Russian-held plant this week.

-The UN's atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting Monday that the perilous situation at Europe's largest nuclear plant "isn't getting any better" as relentless fighting in the area puts the facility at risk of a nuclear disaster.
+The UN's atomic energy chief warned Ukrainian President Volodymyr Zelenskyy in a meeting on Monday that the perilous situation at Europe's largest nuclear plant “isn't getting any better” as relentless fighting in the area keeps the facility at risk of a disaster.

-The Zaporizhzhia plant, which continues to power war-torn Ukraine, has lost several of its power transmission cables during Russia's war, and on multiple occasions has had to switch to emergency diesel generators to power its essential cooling systems preventing a meltdown.
+The Zaporizhzhia Nuclear Power Plant's six reactors are in shutdown and it is receiving the electricity it needs to prevent a reactor meltdown through just one remaining power line.
+It has on occasion had to switch to emergency diesel generators to power its essential cooling systems.

 International Atomic Energy Agency Director-General Rafael Grossi plans to visit the Russian-held plant this week.
 The Vienna-based agency has staff permanently deployed at the plant following Russia's invasion 13 months ago.

-In the meeting, covered exclusively by The Associated Press, Grossi said the situation at the plant remains tense because of the heavy military presence around it and a blackout that recently struck the facility, something that has occurred repeatedly since Russian forces took it over last year.
+In his meeting with Zelenskyy, covered exclusively by The Associated Press, Grossi said the situation at the plant remains tense because of the heavy military presence around it and a blackout that recently struck the facility, something that has occurred repeatedly since Russian forces took it over last year.

 Earlier this month, fighting interrupted power supply to the plant for half a day, forcing staff to activate backup generators.

-The IAEA announced in January it was placing teams of experts at all four of Ukraine's nuclear power plants to reduce the risk of accidents.
+The IAEA said in January it was placing teams of experts at all four of Ukraine's nuclear power plants to reduce the risk of accidents.

 The agency's permanent presence at all of Ukraine's nuclear facilities marked an unprecedented expansion for the agency.
 That presence includes the now-closed Chernobyl plant whose deadly nuclear accident in 1986 spread fallout over much of Europe.

-Grossi emphasised that his seventh trip to Ukraine underlined his commitment and support for "as long as it takes."
-Also attending the meeting were other IAEA officials, the head of the presidential office Andriy Yermak and the head of nuclear state operator Energoatom, Petro Kotin.
+Grossi emphasized that his seventh trip to Ukraine underlined his commitment and support for “as long as it takes.”
+Also attending the meeting were other IAEA officials, the head of the presidential office Andriy Yermak and the head of nuclear operator Energoatom, Petro Kotin.

+While in Zaporizhzhia, Zelenskyy also inspected military positions in the partially-occupied province and awarded soldiers military honours.

+Hanna Budkova, 39, who was in a busy playground in front of the apartment block with her nearly 2-year-old daughter when the missile hit, said she is still shaken by the incident.

-Elsewhere, two people were killed and 29 wounded Monday when Russian forces shelled the Ukrainian city of Sloviansk, in the partially occupied eastern Donetsk region, local officials said.
+“It's terrifying.
+I cannot find the words to tell you,” she told the AP.
+“I'm afraid to go anywhere near the windows.”
+Elsewhere, two people were killed and 29 wounded on Monday when Russian forces shelled the city of Sloviansk, in the partially occupied eastern Donetsk region, officials said.

-Video footage of the aftermath showed damaged residential buildings, debris in the streets and vehicles on fire.

-The Sloviansk attack followed a typical pattern of long-range shelling adopted by the Kremlin's forces, especially in recent months as the fighting became deadlocked during the bitterly cold winter months.
+The Sloviansk attack followed a typical pattern of long-range shelling adopted by the Kremlin's forces, especially in recent months as the fighting became deadlocked during the winter.

-In the eastern Donetsk region, some 10 cities and villages were shelled by Russian forces over the previous 24 hours, Ukraine's presidential office reported Monday.
+In the eastern Donetsk region, about 10 cities and villages were shelled by Russian forces over the previous 24 hours, Ukraine's presidential office reported.

+Attacks also intensified in the Zaporizhzhia region, where 14 settlements on the front line were shelled, authorities said.

-In the partially occupied Kherson region, the Ukrainian-controlled part of the province was shelled 20 times by the Russian artillery and aviation, wounding four people, the presidential office said.
+In the partially occupied Kherson region, the Ukrainian-controlled part of the province was bombarded 20 times, wounding four people, the presidential office said.

-The mayor of the occupied city of Melitopol said several explosions shook the city Monday, damaging a building where Russian security forces have been quartered.

-Mayor Ivan Fyodorov posted photos of smoke billowing over the area where the Russian barracks are located.
+Melitopol Mayor Ivan Fyodorov said several explosions shook the occupied city, damaging a building where Russian security forces have been quartered.
+He posted photos of smoke billowing over the site of a Russian barracks.

 The Russian-installed authorities said “artillery shelling” of Melitopol partially destroyed a vocational school building, damaged several other buildings and wounded four people.